ZGr3Y/Broken-Access-Control/README.md

 * D: Delete
 * X: No access

-## 🔍 Present Vulnerabilities
+## 🔍 Broken Access Control Vulnerabilities

-### 1. IDOR (Insecure Direct Object Reference)
+### 1. Horizontal Privilege Bypass via IDOR
-This vulnerability allows a standard user to access personal data of other users by modifying the ID in the API request.
+This vulnerability allows users to access resources belonging to other users at the same privilege level.

 How to Reproduce:
 1. Login as a standard user (e.g., paolo/password1)
 2. Intercept the request to `/api/users/2/data`
-3. Modify the ID in the request (e.g., from 2 to 1 to access admin's data)
+3. Modify the ID in the request (e.g., from 2 to 3 to access another user's data)

-### 2. JWT Token Manipulation
+### 2. Vertical Privilege Escalation via JWT
-The JWT implementation has vulnerabilities that allow token manipulation.
+This vulnerability allows users to escalate their privileges to a higher access level.

 How to Reproduce:
-1. Login and obtain the JWT token
+1. Login as a standard user and obtain the JWT token
 2. Decode the token payload (you can use jwt.io)
 3. Modify the 'role' field from 'standard' to 'admin'
-4. The server will accept the manipulated token due to lack of verification
+4. The server will accept the manipulated token, granting admin privileges

-### 3. Man-in-the-Middle (MITM)
+### 3. Authentication Bypass via MITM
-The application is vulnerable to MITM attacks due to lack of HTTPS.
+This vulnerability allows attackers to intercept and reuse authentication tokens to impersonate legitimate users.

 How to Reproduce:
 1. Use a traffic interception tool (e.g., Wireshark)
 2. Monitor HTTP traffic between client and server
-3. JWT tokens and sensitive data are visible in plain text
+3. Capture JWT tokens being transmitted
+4. Use the captured token to authenticate as the legitimate user

 ## 📁 Project Structure
 ```
-security-vulnerabilities-demo/
+broken-access-control-demo/
 ├── public/
 │   ├── index.html
 │   ├── script.js